 Participation of stakeholders at the earliest point in the boundary process is critical.
 District staff examines current enrollment, projected enrollment, programmed facility improvements, special programs such as Exceptional Student Education clusters, Head Start programs, and Magnet Programs, class size reduction, student reassignment information, and school feeder patterns.
 This information is also used to determine which schools are moving toward under and, or over-enrollment and will need interventions.
 District staff will present data, discuss school concurrency Level of Service, class size, and inform the community that a boundary change may be needed.
-Additionally, community members are given a period of time to submit their own ideas for boundary changes.

 For additional information on school concurrency Level of Service contact Growth Management (754) 321-2160.

 2. Are charter and private schools included in the District's boundary process?

 No, charter and private schools do not have BCPS assigned attendance areas and are not bound to the same local, state, and federal rules as traditional public schools.

 3. What considerations are taken into account when establishing school attendance areas?

 4. Are school grades taken into consideration when proposing boundary changes?

 School grades are not one of the considerations listed in School Board Policy 5000 for the establishment of school boundaries/attendance areas.